Previous lesson: Accounting for Manufacturing

-Other general business expenses attributable to manufacturing the product.
+Overheads are other general business expenses attributable to manufacturing the product.

 This includes rent (on the factory building), insurance (for the factory building or factory machines), and water and electricity (specifically for the factory building).

 For example, in manufacturing a car, the nuts, screws and bolts would be indirect materials.
 Cleaning materials that are consumed in producing a completed, clean car would also be indirect materials.

 Indirect materials are recorded separately from direct materials, and actually fall under the category of overheads.

-This is the cost of personnel not directly involved in manufacturing the product, but whose cost forms part of the factory expenses.
+Indirect labor is the cost of personnel not directly involved in manufacturing the product, but whose cost forms part of the factory expenses.

 Indirect labor is recorded separately from direct labor, and, just like indirect materials, falls under the category of overheads.